 The staff were all passionate about the animals they care for, knowledgeable and really friendly.
 I’ve said it before, but a good team of staff really can make a day out.
 We were there from opening until closing, got to see loads of bird shows and had some amazing experiences.
 It also has an epic kids play area that we literally had to drag the boys away from so we could go and see the owl show.
 In the end they weren’t too disappointed because they got to participate in the show by being trees.

 I cannot recommend this place highly enough.
-It absolutely had to be my No 1. family day out.
+It absolutely had to be No 1. on my best family days out in the UK list.
 For my full review click here.